General Information

 We accept the following forms of payment:

-- Cash, money order, or cashier’s check (payable to the Washington County Clerk of Courts)
+• Cash, money order, or cashier’s check (payable to the Washington County Clerk of Court)

 The Clerk’s Office does not accept personal checks.